-Pharmacokinetics: The following plasma pharmacokinetic parameters will be calculated: C{max} , T{max} , C{last} , T{last} , λ_z , AUC {last} , AUC {inf} , %AUC {exp} , $T{\frac{1}{2}}$, CL/F, and V_z/F , and as appropriate, AUC {tau} .
+Safety: Safety will be evaluated by assessment of periodic physical examinations including vital sign and 12-lead ECGs performed at various time points during the study, by the documentation of adverse events, and by intervention with concomitant medications.
+Efficacy: Not applicable Pharmacokinetics: The following plasma pharmacokinetic parameters will be calculated: $C{max}$ , $T{max}$ , $C{last}$ , $T{last}$ , $\lambda_z$ , AUC last , AUC inf , %AUC exp , $T{\frac{1}{2}}$ , CL/F, and $V_z/F$ , and as appropriate, AUC tau , $C{tau}$ .
 Statistical Methods: Pharmacokinetic parameters for ENTO and/or its metabolites (if applicable) will be listed and summarized by hepatic function group (normal or CPT Class A, B, or C) using descriptive statistics (e.g., sample size, arithmetic mean, geometric mean, % coefficient of variation, standard deviation, median, minimum, an maximum).
-An analysis of variance appropriate for a parallel design will be fit to the natural logarithm-transformed pharmacokinetic parameters (AUC and C{max}).
+An group (normal or CPT Class A, B, or C) using descriptive statistics (e.g., sample size, arithmetic mean, geometric mean, % coefficient of variation, standard deviation, median, minimum, an maximum).
+An analysis of variance appropriate for a parallel design will be fit to the natural logarithm-transformed pharmacokinetic parameters (AUC and C max ).
 The 90% confidence intervals (CIs) will be constructed for the least-squares geometric mean (GLSM) ratios of pharmacokinetic parameters for ENTO and/or its metabolite (if applicable), in groups of subjects with hepatic impairment versus the appropriate group of matched controls.
-Protein binding of ENTO and/or its metabolites (if applicable) at their T{max} and another later time point will be summarized by hepatic function group using descriptive statistics (if applicable).
-Safety data will be listed by subject and summarized by hepatic function groups, and frequency of event/abnormality or descriptive statistical summaries, as appropriate.
-A sample size of 8 evaluable subjects per group will provide $a \ge 89\%$ probability for the 90% CI for the GLSM ratio of pharmacokinetic parameters (AUC or C{max}) for ENTO in the hepatic impairment/dysfunction group(s) versus the appropriate group of matched controls, to be within limits of 50% to 200%.
+Protein binding of ENTO and/or its metabolites (if applicable) at their $T{max}$ and another later time point will be summarized by hepatic function group using descriptive statistics (if applicable).
+Safety data will be listed by subject and summarized by hepatic function groups, and frequency of event/abnormality or descriptive

+A sample size of 8 evaluable subjects per group will provide $a \ge 89\%$ probability for the 90% CI for the GLSM ratio of pharmacokinetic parameters (AUC or Cmax) for ENTO in the hepatic impairment/dysfunction group(s) versus the appropriate group of matched controls, to be within limits of 50% to 200%.
 The calculation assumes an expected ratio of geometric means of 1.0 in pharmacokinetic parameters and inter-subject standard deviation of 0.455 for the natural logarithm-transformed pharmacokinetic parameters for ENTO.
 The assumption is based on the data obtained from a prior clinical study of ENTO (Study GS-US-339-0111).